sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 "notes": "Template RockyLinux version {{ user `version` }}"
 ```

-And finally, we will ask vSphere to convert our stopped VM to a template.
+Finally, you will ask vSphere to convert our stopped VM to a template.

 At this stage, you could also elect to just use the VM as is (not converting it to a template).
 In this case, you can decide to take a snapshot instead: